ligi/docs/docs/trezor-faq/_sources/threats.rst.txt

 First off, this won't happen ;).
 The SatoshiLabs master key is kept very safe.
 Moreover, it takes more than one key to sign the firmware.

 However, you don't need to rely on the SatoshiLabs signature.
 You can `verify the build yourself <https://github.com/trezor/trezor-mcu/blob/master/README.md>`_.
 Our hope is that a few trusted TREZOR users will make a habit of verifying firmware checksums.
-If you are concerned about this, we suggest making a habit of checking `our blog <https://blog.trezor.io>`_ or social news channels such as `reddit <https://www.reddit.com/r/TREZOR>`_ before applying any updates.
+If you are concerned about this, we suggest making a habit of checking `our blog <https://blog.trezor.io>`_ or social news channels such as `Reddit <https://www.reddit.com/r/TREZOR>`_ before applying any updates.
 If there ever was a problem with the firmware not matching the source code, you can be sure someone will have written about it.

 You don't need to worry about the firmware being updated by a computer virus.
 Your TREZOR will ask you to manually confirm the update before anything is written to the TREZOR's memory.